 Buffer operation is as follows.
-When the instruction processing function issues a fetch request to processor storage, bits 13 to 17 of the specified real storage address are used to address one of the 32 locations in the buffer directory.
-Bits 2 to 12 of the real storage address are then compared simultaneously with the real storage address bits in each of the four directory entries in the selected directory location to determine whether the buffer contains the requested data.
+When the instruction processing | function issues a fetch or store request to processor storage, bits 13 to 17 of the specified real storage address are used to address one of the 32 locations in the buffer directory.
+Bits 2 to 12 of the real storage address are then compared simultaneously with the real storage address bits in each of the four directory entries in the selected directory location to determine whether the contents of the addressed location are being maintained in the buffer.